cpp-ethereum-ios/cpp-ethereum-ios/Readme.md

 By running `pod update` you can download C++ ethereum and its dependencies.
 This can take a long time because many dependencies are being compiled.

+Please note that you cannot use frameworks currently.
+So please leave out the `use_frameworks!` statement from your Podfile.

 ### API

 You can invoke the eth_main method from C++.
 It takes the same command line options as the ‘eth’ binary.
 For example: